 The pension resource for former employees of Nortel Networks UK Limited and other acquired companies

-As previously explained, the Hughes case relates to the compensation paid by the Pension Protection Fund (“PPF”).
-The outcome of this case could affect the benefits that the Plan should have paid members during its PPF assessment period (i.e. between 2009 and 2018) and the way in which the Trustee is now required to allocate funds to members as part of the winding-up of the Plan.
+As previously explained, the legal proceedings in Hughes v Pension Protection Fund (Hughes) introduced uncertainty into the Plan’s wind-up process.
+This is because the outcome affects the benefits that were payable to members during the Plan’s PPF assessment period (i.e. between 2009 and 2018) and how the Trustee is now required to allocate funds to members as part of the winding-up of the Plan.

 Additional Benefits – 2021 Transaction with Legal & General